SINTEF/entities-service/README.md

 This project is made possible by funding from:

-- MEDIATE (2022-2025) that receives funding from the RCN, Norway; FNR, Luxenburg; SMWK Germany via the M-era.net programme, project9557,
+- MEDIATE (2022-2025) that receives funding from the RCN, Norway, FNR, Luxembourg, and SMWK, Germany via the M-ERA.NET programme, project9557.
+  M-ERA.NET 2 and M-ERA.NET 3 have received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreements No 685451 and No 958174.
-- [MatCHMaker](https://he-matchmaker.eu) (2022-2026) that receives funding from the European Union’s Horizon Europe research and innovation programme under grant agreement N 101091687.
+- [MatCHMaker](https://he-matchmaker.eu) (2022-2026) that receives funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No 101091687.